 PERTH, Australia – No marathon tennis match this time.
-John Isner needed just 90 minutes to beat Nicolas Mahut 6-3, 7-6 (5) at the Hopman Cup in their first rematch since their 11-hour epic at Wimbledon last year.
+John Isner defeated Nicolas Mahut 6-3, 7-6 (5) Monday at the Hopman Cup in the first rematch since their 11-hour epic at Wimbledon.

-Isner stopped Mahut on Monday to give the U.S. an insurmountable 2-0 lead over France.
-This match lasted 9 1/2 hours and 161 games less than their previous record-breaking encounter.
+Isner overcame Mahut in 90 minutes to give the U.S. an insurmountable 2-0 lead over France.
+The match lasted 9½ hours and 161 games less than their previous record-breaking encounter.

-The Wimbledon match stretched over three days and finished at 70-68 in the fifth set.
+The Wimbledon match, the longest in professional tennis history, stretched over three days and finished at 70-68 in the fifth set.